radixdlt/radix-dapp-toolkit/README.md

 # What is Radix dApp Toolkit?

-Radix dApp Toolkit (RDT) is a TypeScript library that helps facilitate communication with the Radix Wallet and provides an easy-to-use interface over lower level APIs.
+Radix dApp Toolkit (RDT) is a TypeScript library that automates getting users logged in to your dApp using a Persona, maintains a browser session for that login, and provides a local cache of data the user has given permission to your app to access associated with their Persona.
+It also provides an interface to request accounts and personal data from the user's wallet, either as a permission for ongoing access or as a one-time request, as well as to submit transaction manifest stubs for the user to review, sign, and submit in their wallet.

 The current version only supports desktop browser webapps with requests made via the Radix Wallet Connector browser extension.
 It is intended to later add support for mobile browser webapps using deep linking with the same essential interface.